taufik-nurrohman/markdown/README.md

 single line as an image element wrapped in a paragraph element in the output.
 My converter would instead wrap it in a figure element.
 Because for now, it seems like a figure element would be more desirable in this situation.

-Paragraphs that appear below it will be taken as the image caption if you prepend a number of spaces greater than 1 but less than 4.
+Paragraphs that appear below it will be taken as the image caption if you prepend a number of spaces less than 4.

 <table>
   <thead>